wso2-extensions/mi-connector-bigquery/docs/datasets.md

 **Related BigQuery documentation**
 https://cloud.google.com/bigquery/docs/reference/v2/datasets/list

 ### Sample configuration

-Following example illustrates how to connect to BigQuery with the init operation and getDataset operation.
+Follow the steps given belwo to connect to BigQuery using the init operation and the getDataset operation.

-1. Create a sample proxy as below :
+1. Create a sample proxy as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>